pivotal/docs-tap/online-install-intro.hbs.md

 \* _When you use a VMware Tanzu Kubernetes Grid cluster, there is no need to install Cluster Essentials because the contents of Cluster Essentials are already installed on your cluster._

-After installing Tanzu Application Platform on to your Kubernetes clusters, proceed with [Getting started with the Tanzu Application Platform](getting-started.html).
+After installing Tanzu Application Platform on to your Kubernetes clusters, proceed with [Get started with Tanzu Application Platform](getting-started.html).